Oracle Fusion Middleware provides a variety of technologies and tools that monitor server and application performance.

 The Oracle Process Manager and Notification Server (OPMN) is no longer used in Oracle Fusion Middleware.
-Instead, system components are managed by the WebLogic Management Framework, which includes WLST, Node Manager and pack and unpack.
+Instead, system components are managed by the WebLogic Management Framework, which includes WLST, Node Manager and the pack and unpack commands.
 See What Is the WebLogic Management Framework in Oracle Fusion Middleware Understanding Oracle Fusion Middleware.

 Metrics are the criteria you use to measure your scenarios against your performance objectives.
 You can use performance metrics to help locate bottlenecks, identify resource availability issues, or help tune your components to improve throughput and response times.
 After you have determined your performance criteria, take measurements of the metrics used to quantify your performance objectives.

 For example, you might use response time, throughput, and resource utilization as your metrics.
 The performance objective for each metric is the value that is acceptable.
 You match the actual value of the metrics to your objectives to verify that you are meeting, exceeding, or failing to meet your performance objectives.

 When you manage or monitor an Oracle Fusion Middleware component or application with Fusion Middleware Control, you may see performance metrics that provide insight into the current performance of the component or application.
 In many cases, these metrics are shown in interactive charts; other times they are presented in tabular format.
 The best way to use and correlate the performance metrics is from the Performance Summary page for the component or application that you are monitoring.